-

 The Texts From My Degree That Have Impacted Me The Most: Prose Fiction

-1. The God of Small Things (1997) by Arundhati Roy 2nd year text *This book features child sexual abuse, domestic violence and other kinds of violence, graphically depicted.
-“At Papachi’s funeral, Mammachi cried and her contact lenses slid around in her eyes.
-Ammu told the twins that Mammachi was crying… Continue reading
+1. The God of Small Things (1997) by Arundhati Roy 2nd year text *This book features child sexual abuse and domestic and other kinds of violence.
+All are depicted graphically.
+“At Pappachi’s funeral, Mammachi cried and her contact lenses slid around in her eyes.
+Ammu told the twins that Mammachi… Continue reading

 -